CoinFabrik/scout/docs/docs/vulnerabilities/24-incorrect-exponentiation.md

 - Test Cases: [`incorrect-exponentiation-1`](https://github.com/CoinFabrik/scout/tree/main/test-cases/incorrect-exponentiation/incorrect-exponentiation-1)

-The operator '^' is not an exponential operator, it is a bitwise XOR.
+The operator `^` is not an exponential operator, it is a bitwise XOR.
 Make sure to use `pow()` instead for exponentiation.
 In case of performing a XOR operation, use `.bitxor()` for clarity.

 ## Exploit Scenario

 In the following example, the `^` operand is being used for exponentiation.
-But in Rust, `^` it's the operand for a XOR operation.
+But in Rust, `^` is the operand for an XOR operation.
 If misused, this could lead to unexpected behaviour in our contract.

 ```rust